I. General Statement

 B. It shall not be the practice to make "acting" designations to cover absences of one month or less but this shall always be done if the regular appointee expects to be absent for a period longer than one month.
 However, every department, school, and academic unit should have a clearly established understanding of who is responsible for the affairs of the department, school or academic unit.
-In selecting persons to receive "acting" designations, appropriate affirmative action procedures will be followed.
+In selecting persons to receive "acting" designations, procedures consistent with equal opportunity will be followed.

 and Assistant Deans, and Chairpersons

 The designation of persons to serve as associate or assistant chairpersons, associate or assistant deans, or Assistant Vice President for Academic Affairs is regarded as a matter of administrative determination, since these administrators serve primarily at the pleasure of the chairperson, dean, or Vice President for Academic Affairs.
 The designee should be acceptable to those with whom he/she will be dealing.
 Approval of the Dean of the major academic unit concerned shall be obtained for the designation of associate or assistant chairpersons; approval of the Vice President for Academic Affairs shall be obtained for the designation of associate or assistant deans.
-In selecting persons to receive associate and assistant designations, the appropriate affirmative action procedures will be followed.
+In selecting persons to receive associate and assistant designations, procedures consistent with equal opportunity will be followed.

 Guidelines suggested above have been standard University operating procedure since the 7th Faculty Handbook (1978).